310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% bubble Kaoru %}
 What’s up, Kanata-kun?
 You look dazed; you getting tired?

-If you are, then you can leave the singing to me and Souma-kun, and you can rest while doing your *puka puka*~♪
+If you are, then you can leave the singing to me and Souma-kun, and rest over there while doing your *puka puka*~♪
 {% endbubble %}

 {% bubble Kanata v2 %}